patrickthibaudeau/moodle-local_selfservehd/raspberrypi/README.md

     @sed -i 's/"exit_type":"Crashed"/"exit_type":"Normal"/' /home/pi/.config/chromium/Default/Preferences
     @chromium-browser --noerrdialogs --disable-infobars --kiosk --app=https://your_moodle_server/local/selfservehd/client/

-### Reboot without requiring password
+### Set password file in order to reboot remotely
 The system allows us to reboot through ssh.
-However, we don't want to use sudo as we can't enter a password.
-There are various ways of doing this, but we feel that this is the most secure way.
+The only way I have found to make this work so far is by adding a file in the pi with the password and then using the sudo -S command to call this file.
+From the /home/pi folder create a new file called .reboot
+    nano .reboot
+    Enter your password for the pi user and save

+### Reboot without requiring password (Doesn't work.)
+The system allows us to reboot through ssh.
-Thank you to Kevin Friedberg for this solution
+Thank you to Kevin Friedberg for this solution.
+However, I haven't managed to make it work with php ssh2.
+It does work great when I use putty :)

     cd /etc/polkit-1/localauthority/50-local.d/
     sudo nano 10-nopasswd_pi_reboot.pkla